Welcome to the competition that has led to twelve published books and projects set up with Showtime, Laura Dern, Ridley Scott and more.

-With nearly a decade of experience in promoting up-and-coming writers and quality work, Launch Pad has firmly established itself as the premier hub for Hollywood to discover fresh voices, new ideas, and talented writers.
-We advocate for all of our Top 100 finalists, working with each of them to develop compelling bios and loglines, and sharing their work with the targeted industry professionals.
-Advance your writing career and enter your project for us to consider today!
+With nearly a decade of experience in promoting up-and-coming writers and exciting projects, Launch Pad has firmly established itself as the premier hub for Hollywood to discover fresh voices, new ideas, and talented writers.
+We advocate for all of our Top 100 finalists, working with each of them to develop compelling bios and loglines, and sharing their work with targeted industry professionals.
+Advance your writing career and enter your project today!

-Whether you have a ten page short story or a 1,000 page fantasy epic, we want to read it.
-For short stories, our judges will consider works of up to 20,000 words.
+Whether you have a ten page short story or a 1,000 page fantasy epic, we want to read it!
 For books, there’s no need to have a completed manuscript.
-As long as you have 50 pages of sample prose accompanied by a thorough synopsis, you are welcome to enter to be considered.
-Our readers and judges will start by reviewing the first 50 pages of any submission, expanding the scope of reads as rounds continue on.
+As long as you have sample pages accompanied by a thorough synopsis, you are welcome to enter!
+Our readers and judges will review up to 50 pages of every submission, as well as a synopsis for book submissions.